 5. Terracotta Army

 Finally, the most famous place is Xi’an can’t be omitted.
 However, timing is important when deciding to visit the Terracotta Army.
 If you end up there during important Chinese holidays, you might end up stuck and frustrated in a sea of people, so choose your visiting time wisely.
 There are many buses that can take you to the Terracotta Army and back.
 Most of them leave from the train station in Xi’an.
-Needless to say that this is a very impressive site.
-Thanks to the explanations available all around the exhibition, you will have many opportunities to learn not only a lot of history, but also about the old manufacturing techniques used for terracotta objects.
+Needless to say, this is one of the most memorable things to see in Xi'an.
+Thanks to the explanations available all around the exhibition, you will have many opportunities to learn not only a lot of history but also about the old manufacturing techniques used for terracotta objects.

 Address: Qinling North Road, Lintong District, Xi'an